Trensa-Organization/hycov/README.md

 ##### Features
-- Overview windows from active workspace
+- show only windows from active workspace
-- active overview with side button
+- toggle overview with side button
 - kill active window with extra button
 - move active window by pressing the respective workspace number
 - move window between workspaces with mouse middle click in the active window